mjadach-iv/mytokentracker-xyz-civic/README.md

 - Andrius Stepaitis (andrius@hoprnet.org)

 ## YouTube Demo Video
-A demo video showcasing the integration of Civic Auth and the user experience of TokenTracker is available here: [YOUTUBE_LINK]
+A demo video showcasing the integration of Civic Auth and the user experience of TokenTracker is available here: [https://youtu.be/IpB87Hr9Pfs](https://youtu.be/IpB87Hr9Pfs)

 ## Live Demo
 The application is deployed and publicly accessible at: